 A few schools offer 4-5 specialty certificates in clinical microbiology, clinical chemistry, clinical hematology, immunohematology and microbiology.
 The classroom portion of some programs is offered online.
 Even though there is great diversion between these certificates, there are basic courses appearing in most of them, such as:

 - Clinical microbiology

-In 2014, there were 328,200 medical and clinical laboratory technologist and technician jobs.
+In 2018, there were 321,220 medical and clinical laboratory technologist and technician jobs.
 This included phlebotomists and physician office laboratory technicians.
-The U.S. Bureau of Labor Statistics (BLS) anticipated that the number of medical and clinical lab technologists would grow by 14% for the years 2014 through 2024.
-Medical and clinical lab technician jobs may grow 18% for the same time frame.
+The U.S. Bureau of Labor Statistics (BLS) anticipated that the number of medical and clinical lab technologists and technicians would grow by 11% for the years 2018 through 2028.

-Medical and clinical laboratory technicians earned a mean annual wage of $41,420 in May 2015.
-In the same year, technologists earned $61,860 as a mean yearly salary.
+Medical and clinical laboratory technicians and technologists earned a mean annual wage of $53,880 in May 2018.

 Graduates may be employed in physician office laboratories, blood banks, hospitals, independent or public health laboratories or research laboratories.
 Careers include:

 - Phlebotomy technician

 Certifications and Continuing Education